mjoyceGR/AGB_grid_visualizer/README.md

  The file names correspond verbatim to the MESA output data files that were used to make the pulse spectra figures in the visualizer and are available at https://meridithjoyce.com/pulse_data/

 #### - names_of_pngs.dat
  a list of png files needed in the visualizer.
 The filenames correspond verbatim to the files used in the visualizer.
-The files are availble at https://meridithjoyce.com/images/AGB_grid/Nov28_2023/ and can be reproduced by using
+The files are availble at https://meridithjoyce.com/images/AGB_grid/Nov28_2023/ and can be reproduced by running the `associated_plots.py` script in a directory containing the desired history data files

+ #### - `associated_plots.py`
+  script used to generate the pngs

+ #### - r_hya_supplemented_years.csv
+  file containing the composite observational measurements of period and period uncertainty as a function of (relative) time

 <!-- #Period    mass   z  pulse_number  period_WRMSE    global_WRMSE
 FM   1.00   0.0013   3   115.0333   283.6358 -->